 Those left to cherish her memory include her wonderful husband of 62 years, Winford Oliver of Lake Limestone, Texas; son, Glenn Oliver and his wife, Barbara of Katy, Texas; daughter, Brenda Hallaron and her husband, Teddy of Houston; her loving grandchildren, Michael Oliver and his wife, Marisa of Port Neches, Texas; Ferrick Hallaron of Houston; Katie Schmitt and her husband, Tristan of Houston and Amy Hallaron of Houston; her precious great-grandchildren, Jude, Finnick, and Penny Schmitt, all of Houston, along with a host of other family members, nieces, nephews, cousins, and friends.

 She is preceded in death by her parents, Helen and Olin Rhodes; and a brother, Virgil Rhodes.

 A Private Funeral Service will be held in San Augustine, Texas and burial following in the Rosevine Cemetery in Sabine County, with Bro.
 Randy Ayres officiating, who is Pastor of the Word of Life Church in Groesbeck, Texas, where Ann and Winford attend.
 A public Memorial Service will be held there at a later date.

-To plant a tree in memory of Ann Oliver, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ann Oliver, please visit our floral store.